markozajc/JUNO/README.md

 1. The defined objective of the game (to reach "500 points") is not present in JUNO isn't intended for more-round plays.
 Of course, you may implement the actual scoring system as defined in the rules in your code, but keep it out of upstream
 2. There is no "dealer" so the first player to place a card is not the one "on the dealer's left" but "the first player given to the UnoGame"
 3. There is no yelling "UNO!" in JUNO.
 An event that would signal it may be added to BasicUnoGame, but it should be done automatically as making the hands yell it really doesn't make much sense
 4. The additional "hitch" to the wild draw four has not been implemented.
-It may be implemented, but it really just doesn't make sense to me
+It will be implemented along with the modularization of the rules
 5. Jump-in rule can't be implemented into JUNO because JUNO isn't asynchronous and implementing a human-like delay to the automated hands doesn't seem like a great idea
-6. Seven-O may be implemented, but the "seven" part of it wouldn't work because JUNO is currently a 2-player game (similar to how "reverse" and "skip" cards both do the same thing in JUNO)
+6. Seven-O will be implemented with the modularization of rules, but the "seven" part of it won't really work because JUNO is currently a 2-player game (similar to how "reverse" and "skip" cards both do the same thing in JUNO)
 7. The initial card is always a numeric card so there are no special-case scenarios for action cards